Elodex/Documentation/09_Suggestions.md

 ```

 The first parameter of `suggestTerm` is a custom identifier for the suggestion which is needed to access the wanted suggestion in the suggestion result.
 The search results object itself contains the [suggestion result][Elodex Search Results - Suggestions] as part of the response.
-It can be retreived with the `getSuggestions` method and will returns an instance of `SuggestResult`.
+It can be retreived with the `getSuggestions` method and returns a `SuggestResult` instance.

 ```php
 $results->getSuggestions();